 - about 6 tablespoons super fine granulated sugar

-Place the the blood orange segments in a bowl and add the champagne and 1/2 teaspoon granulated sugar.
+- Marinate the orange.
+Place the the blood orange segments in a bowl and add the champagne and ½ teaspoon granulated sugar.
 Set aside.
 (Here's how to segment the orange.)

-Turn the heat off and use a large ladle to add a cup or so of the hot cream to the egg mixture, and whisk it immediately.
+- Temper and combine the cream mixture with egg mixture.
+Turn the heat off of the cream and use a large ladle to add a cup or so of the hot cream to the egg mixture, and whisk it immediately.
 Repeat this one more time, and then add this to the remaining cream in the pot.
 Turn the heat to medium-low and whisking constantly, cook until the mixture is thick, about 6 minutes or so.
 It should coat the back of a spoon and stay there.
 (Should it look like the mixture is separating - becoming grainy -- quickly and carefully, pour it in a blender and blend.
 This should bring it back together.)
 Set aside.

-When you're ready to serve, sprinkle each one evenly with 1 tablespoon of the super fine sugar and then use a small kitchen blow torch to brown the sugar to create a crust.
+- Brûlée!
+When you're ready to serve, sprinkle each one evenly with 1 tablespoon of the super fine sugar.
 (A sugar shaker is perfect for this.)
+Then use a small kitchen blow torch to brown the sugar to create a crust.
 If you don't have the kitchen torch, you can also place them under the broiler, fairly close to the flame, just until they brown, 1 minute or less.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.